 Imagine a Death is a roving vision quest and a blueprint for a liberational politics of being in the world.
 Manifold transformation occurs as shifts in consciousness disrupt patterns of traumatic encounter.
 Unfolding intimacies among diverse relations cause the world to flex exponentially dissolving barriers of interdependence.
 Intricately sensitive and lucidly aware of the urgency of attending to and engendering the flourishing of livable worlds in uncertain times, Janice Lee demonstrates how a togetherness in sentience is extended, intensified and strengthened.
 Imagine a Death is ecstatic, gorgeous and wise; a revelatory book holding the persistent glow of terrestrial reality that involves all floral, faunal and mineral presence.

-– Brenda Iijima, author of Remembering Animals
+– Brenda Iijima, author of Bionic Communality

 It swarms, it engulfs, it burns with fabulous agglutination, it is a doorway to the other planes.
 The language rivets.
 Not unlike Egyptian psychology its protracted density can cause nutation in the cellular structure itself.
 The impact of evolutionary activism.

 – Will Alexander, author of Singing in Magnetic Hoofbeat and The Sri Lankan Loxodrome